pieterberg/Smartie-Sorter/README.md

 A Makefile is provided that can be used to compile and upload the Arduino sketches using the [Arduino CLI](https://github.com/arduino/arduino-cli).
 The make commands should be run from the project's root directory.

+First, run the following command to install the required core for the Arduino Nano R4 board.
+This will install the Arduino Renesas core (arduino:renesas_uno) if it is not already installed.

 ```shell
 make install
 ```